Local housing allowance

 - has some of their Income Support or Jobseeker's Allowance paid direct to the gas, electricity or water company by the Department for Work and Pensions

-- Is getting Supporting People help
+- is getting Supporting People help

 - is getting help from a homeless charity